-To many of the 164 million American pet owners their animals are part of their family.1 Pet owners make huge investments in food, toys, and much more to ensure their companions have happy and fulfilling lives.
+About 95% of the 164 million Americans who are pet owners consider their animals members of their family.1 Pet owners make huge investments in food, toys, and much more to ensure their companions have happy and fulfilling lives.

 In total, Americans spend more than $50 billion per year on pets,2 mostly on food and health costs.
 That's more money than what's spent on coffee and bottled water combined!
 In the midst of all that care and cost, many pet owners don’t think to look to the risks that exist for their pets in their own home.
 If you love your pet enough to invest in their care in so many other quarters, you shouldn’t let the space they spend their days be the thing that could cause them harm.